riveriswild/riveriswild/README.md

+# Hi there!

+I'm a developer who is passionate to grow, collaborate and share ideas.
+I'm trying hard to follow best practices and high standarts and also keep in touch with state-of-art technology.
+Suggestions and advice are always welcome!

 # 💫About Me :

 - 🔭 I'm currently working on full-stack web apps with DRF & React
 - 🌱 I'm learning Golang at the moment
-- 👯 I'm always looking to collaborate with designers
+- 👯 I'm always looking to collaborate on any project.
+Team work is dream work!
 - 📫 How to reach me: tg @dearcaptain
 - ⚡ Not a pro but aspiring to become one